coding-for-reproducible-research/intro-unix-shell/_episodes/02-filedir.md

 > > and the time of its last modification.
 If you use both the `-h` option and the `-l` option,
 > > this makes the file size '**h**uman readable', i.e. displaying something like `5.3K`
 > > instead of `5369`.
+> > This can either be passed in separately, as `ls -l -h`, or combined `ls -lh`, although you
+> > can't always rely on the combined form.
 > {: .solution}
 > </details>
 {: .challenge}